By Joan Hadac

-And we hasten to add this about our website's hit count: while it's definitely exciting to get 5,000 and then 10,000 hits when you thought you'd get 500----we prefer to measure quality over quantity.
+And we hasten to add this about our website's hit count: while it's definitely exciting to get half a million hits--500,000--when you thought you'd get about 5,000 at this point--we prefer to measure quality over quantity.

 That is to say this: we primarily serve the five city neighborhoods that border Midway Airport.
 An area of about 150,000 people.
 But know we'll never have 150,000 readers, or 100,000 or even 50,000.

 And that's entirely OK with us, because we believe in the old newspaper saying: "Far more important than counting your readers, is having readers who count."

 Rest assured, we don't need to reach every single person directly---and we don't plan to.

 We don't want the Southwest Chicago Post to be an unread, rolled-up newspaper on every porch (or soggy and in the bushes).
 Not us.
 Not ever.

 We want to be a 24/7 online news service for Southwest Siders who are smart, savvy, and skeptical---but not cynical.

 Southwest Siders plugged into the Internet and who use social media tools to connect and communicate.

 Southwest Siders who are registered to vote---and vote.